scala/scala-lang/blog/_posts/2022-09-29-scala-survey-2022-announcement.md

 ## What else can I do to help?

 Spread the word!
 Help us get answers from as many diverse groups as possible.
-So share the survey on social media, your office, your university, meetups, and other communities.
+So share the survey on social media, in your office, at your university, at meetups, and in other communities.

 The Survey will close on **21.10.2022**.